Michael Vick: Charitable foundations

 Vick has been a principal in two charitable foundations, the Michael Vick Foundation and The Vick Foundation.
 In June 2006, Vick, along with his brother Marcus and mother Brenda, established The Vick Foundation, a nonprofit organization to support at-risk youth with after-school programs in the Metro Atlanta and Hampton Roads areas.
 The announcement of the new organization came just before the start of the foundation's first fundraiser, the Michael Vick Golf Classic.
 The inaugural event was held at the prestigious Kingsmill Golf Course in James City County near Williamsburg, Virginia in partnership with The Virginia Tech Alumni Association Tidewater Chapter, and raised more than $80,000 for charity.
 According to its 2006 federal tax return, the Michael Vick Foundation provided 100 backpacks to poor children in Newport News and paid for an after-school program.
-The foundation spent 12% of its 2006 budget – $20,590 of $171,823 – on charitable programs and paid its fundraiser, Susan Bass Roberts, a former spokeswoman for Vick, $97,000.
-The foundation ceased operations that year.
-One of Vick's financial advisers withdrew $50,000 – most of the remaining funds – from its checking account in 2008.

 After the Virginia Tech massacre on April 16, 2007, Vick and the United Way donated $10,000 to assist families affected.
-The Vick Foundation collected donations from communities in Atlanta and Virginia to be placed in the United In Caring Fund for Victims of the Virginia Tech Tragedy and a special fund at the United Way of Montgomery, Radford and Floyd counties, which serves the Virginia Tech area.
+The Vick Foundation collected donations from communities in Atlanta and Virginia to be placed in the United In Caring Fund for Victims of the Virginia Tech Tragedy and a special fund at the United Way of Montgomery, Radford, and Floyd counties, which serves the Virginia Tech area.
 The Vick Foundation said the money would be used to provide help with funeral expenses, transportation for family members and other support services.